 These books are just the tip of the iceberg — anyone can find his or her perfect book companions to help tedious commutes fly by.
 You just have to do your research online, in bookstores, and libraries — or simply check out our list of the best books on productivity, if you’re interested in improving your productivity at work.

 You’re probably interested to learn a new skill, two or ten — and again, commutes are perfect for this type of activity.

-You can choose from a number of topics that interest you, as most have classes available online – this includes fashion design, workshops, astrology, cartooning, hand lettering, scrapbooking, and almost any topic you can think.
+You can choose from a number of topics that interest you, as most have classes available online.
+If you’re looking for a new productive hobby, you can choose:

 Use commutes for your personal “you” time